Vyral/elrod-hedenborg/_posts/2020-04-20-we-dont-have-a-shortage-of-opportunities-just-a-shortage-of-people-power.md

 {% include youtube.html %}

 You know that the most important quality of a real estate agent is the ability to deliver the best experience to her/his clients.
-Well we are inundated with opportunities right now - last week alone we set *13 consultations*.
+Well, we are inundated with opportunities right now - last week alone we set *13 consultations*.
 This is a great chance to continue growing your business while we do all the heavy lifting.